High Point Central High School: History

 The High Point City Schools were established in 1897, but there was not a distinct high school until "High Point High School" was founded in 1926.
 The current building was erected in 1927, on what was formerly the High Point city fair grounds, and is the oldest high school in Guilford County.

-It is an example of Gothic architecture, with three floors and four towers.
-Charles F. Thomlinson was the Chairman of the school board when High Point High School was built.
+The school building is an example of Gothic architecture, with three floors and four towers.
+Charles F. Thomlinson was the chairman of the school board when High Point High School was built.
 He was the first person to have a vision for what High Point High School should be like.
 In 1927, T. Wingate Andrews (Superintendent of High Point City Schools) presided over the dedication of the building.
 In 1968, High Point's William Penn High School closed.
-In response to that, a new second high school in High Point, T. Wingate Andrews High School, opened around that same time, ending High Point's era of school segregation.
+In response to that, a new second high school, T. Wingate Andrews High School, would open, ending High Point's era of school segregation.

 High Point High School was renamed "High Point Central High School" around 1962, and is so named today.

 Campus

 Building

 The current building was completed in 1927 and designed by Greensboro architect Harry Barton, in Collegiate Gothic style.
 The building was considered the grandest educational building in the state and was modern for its time.
 The building was decorated in tapestry brick with terracotta architectural ornamentation.
 The halls on the interior of the building had tile and terrazzo floors, intricate plaster moldings and ceiling medallions with cherubs, fine woodworking and custom cabinetry.

 High Point High School was also outfitted with modern technological innovations for its time including a central vacuum system, and an innovative heating and air conditioning system.
 The three Gothic entrance towers, each four stories high, held an ice bin.
 Large fans circulated the cool air from the ice bins throughout the school.
-The melt water was intended to be used in the several water fountains throughout the campus.
+The melted water was intended to be used in the several water fountains throughout the campus.